ModelDriven/ConceptLibraries/docs/README.md

 # Concept Libraries
-A library of concepts for integration and reuse.
+A library of concepts for federated integration, analytics and reuse.

 Concepts that are common across many domains and purposes such that they may be used as needed to federate and translate  information across organizations, systems and domains.
 Also known as "Micro theories" in logic.
 This set of libraries provides reference concepts intended for broad scale integration, federation, analytics, big data and information sharing.
 An initial library is included.

-Concept Libraries use the "Semantic Information Modeling for Federation" specification and UML Profile, a draft standard in progress at the Object Management Group.
+Concept Libraries use the "Semantic Modeling for Information Federation" [(SMIF)](https://github.com/ModelDriven/SIMF/) specification and UML Profile, a draft standard in progress at the Object Management Group.
-Many of the concepts are derived from work on threat and risk information sharing, but the concept library is not specific to that purpose.
+Many of the concepts are derived from work on threat and risk information sharing, but the concept library is not specific to that domain.

 Resources
 ---------